LOG11DX • 11 meter DX platform

 2. Go to your private log / “My log”.

-3. Find the QSO and click the green “Send eQSL” button.
+3. Find the QSO and click the “Send eQSL” button.

 4. Check the details and confirm sending.